 Dental Management

-A patient with a TMJ disorder in a large city could see a dozen different dentists who advertise treatment of TMJ disorders and receive ten different treatment plans.
-Some won't ever change the bite, some will move it forward, and some will move it backward.
-Some will recommend wearing an oral appliance full time without providing any exit plan to eventually free you from having to wear the appliance.
-Some will refer to an orthodontist who will simply straighten the teeth without having any way to know how it will affect jaw positions.
-Some will refer to an oral surgeon when the TMJs show advanced degenerative changes on X-ray but are already in full adaptation and therefore unlikely to ever cause symptoms.
-Prosthodontists usually treat the problem by crowning all the teeth, without having any way of knowing if such extensive treatment is needed to resolve the symptoms.
+An unfortunate result of the confusion among authorities and their failure to understand the role of the bite is that a patient with a TMJ disorder in a large city could see a dozen different dentists who advertise treatment of TMJ disorders and receive ten different treatment plans.
+Most won't ever change the bite.
+Some will shift all bites forward (myotronics).
+Some will shift all bites backward (centric relation).
+Some will recommend wearing an oral appliance full time without providing an exit plan from forever appliance wear, other than seeing an orthodontist who will simply straighten the teeth without having any way to know how it will affect jaw positions.
+Some will recommend a MORA for use at night, even though it can increase the overbite and thereby exacerbate the root problem.
+Some will refer TMJs that show advanced degenerative changes on X-ray to an oral surgeon, even though those technically arthritic TMJs may have already fully healed and are no longer causing symptoms.
+Prosthodontists usually treat the problem by crowning all the teeth according to traditional bite techniques, without having any way of knowing if such extensive treatment is needed to resolve the symptoms.
+In the name of being comprehensive and for the purposes of feeling legally protected, many dentists perform extensive TMJ X-rays and other diagnostic tests that make their medical/dental exam look and feel very thorough, even though these tests are extremely unlikely to affect treatment.